Koha-Community/kohadocs/source/opac.rst

 |image964|

-.. _lists-&-cart-label:
+.. _lists-and-cart-opac-label:

-Lists & Cart
+Lists and the cart
 ---------------------------------

 A cart is a temporary holding place for records you're interested in